-From the Welcome or Systems screen click on Connect to a System.
-A window will open allowing you to select a system.
-The software will then send a query through the Ethernet port looking for the presence of a controller.
-If there is a controller present, the software will respond showing the connection that exists.
-It might take a couple of minutes until the controller is found, especially of the F4T is configured for DHCP instead of a fixed IP address.
-Double clicking on the system will bring up the System Overview screen shown on the next page.
+See the chapter on Communications for more information on Ethernet connectivity.
+Connect the chamber to a PC through its native Ethernet port only.
+From the Welcome or Systems screen click on a connected system.
+It might take a minute until the controller is found it the F4T is configured for DHCP instead of a fixed IP address.
+Double clicking on the system will bring up the System Overview screen shown below.